“Comedy is acting out optimism.”

 As the boys grew up in the tough neighborhood of the Lower East Side of Manhattan, their adventures together became progressively more daring, and potentially more dangerous.
 William had discovered early in life that he loved the thrill of stealing items of food from the market stalls that were scattered around the streets of nearby Chinatown.
 Initially William would choose easy targets such as an apple, a peach, or a small bunch of bananas.
 Later William’s shoplifting exploits escalated, and his targets became bigger and more elaborate.
 He loved to challenge himself to find ways of outwitting a storeowner so he could steal a box of donuts, or a cream cake that was tucked away behind the glass of the shop counter.
 Adam would act as William’s lookout and accomplice, and over time they became a prodigious team, able to hoodwink even the savviest business owners out of precious bounty.

-On more than one occasion, however, the boys were caught in the act of stealing these food items, and they would then be marched unceremoniously back to the apartment building on Eldridge Street where they would be forced to confess their crimes to Mrs Chu and Bernard.
-Because of the boys’ relative innocence and their inherently good natures, the police were never involved, but Mrs Chu’s wrath more than made up for the omission.
-Eventually the boys’ reputation around Chinatown grew to such an extent that they were easily spotted by most of the storeowners, and their shoplifting efforts were more often than not thwarted before they began.
+On more than one occasion, however, the boys were caught in the act of stealing these food items, and they would then be marched unceremoniously back to the apartment building on Eldridge Street where they would be forced to confess their crimes to Mrs. Chu and Bernard.
+Because of the boys’ relative innocence and their inherently good natures, the police were never involved, but Mrs. Chu’s wrath more than made up for the omission.
+Eventually the boys’ reputation around Chinatown grew to such an extent that they were easily spotted by most of the storeowners, and their shoplifting efforts were often thwarted before they began.
 William’s answer to this obstacle was not to cease his petty pilfering, however, but to take their adventures further afield.

 There was nothing even remotely malicious in the boys’ playful and harmless petty crimes; it was all just a bit of fun.
 What was unusual, perhaps, was their commitment to giving all the boons of their shoplifting to the transient homeless population who lived in cardboard shanty towns under the raised highways by the East River.
-William and Adam had both realized at a relatively young age, through their encounters with the homeless, that they were incredibly lucky to be securely sheltered, clothed, and well fed, and they both innately felt that the right thing to do was to help out these unfortunate souls.
-The boys named their exploits Robin Hood, and over time their notoriety in the Lower East Side spread to the point where shopkeepers would actually save food items to give to the boys for distributing to the homeless.
+William and Adam had both realized at a relatively young age, through their encounters with the homeless, that they were incredibly lucky to be securely sheltered, clothed, and well fed, and they both innately felt that the right thing to do was to help these unfortunate souls.
+The boys called their exploits Robin Hood, and over time their notoriety in the Lower East Side spread to the point where shopkeepers would save food items to give to the boys for distributing to the homeless.
 William and Adam loved seeing the joy on the faces of the homeless men and women when they turned up with various delicious morsels and sweet treats.

 “Hey Adam, check out the look on Skinny Scruff’s face,” William whispered quietly into Adam’s ear.
-The boys—well-hidden up a tree, some 30 meters from where the thin, bearded homeless man stood smelling and stroking the papaya they’d just deposited in the encampment—were not quite out of earshot of the shanty’s residents, and they didn’t want to be discovered there.
+The boys—well-hidden up a tree some 30 meters from where the thin, bearded homeless man stood smelling and stroking the papaya they’d just deposited in the encampment—were not quite out of earshot of the shanty’s residents, and they didn’t want to be discovered there.
 “He just found the papaya.
 I don’t think he’s ever seen one before.”

 William and Adam were yet to personally meet the homeless men and women they were feeding on a regular basis—that would happen a few years later—but they loved being a part of the discovery process, especially when something particularly delicious or rare was on the menu.
-When William was twelve he’d managed to steal a whole cured ham from one of the grocers in Little Italy, and this had caused a great deal of excitement amongst the twenty or so men and women who were the inhabitants of the recipient cardboard village at the time.
+When William was twelve, he’d managed to steal a whole cured ham from one of the grocers in Little Italy, and this had caused a great deal of excitement amongst the twenty or so men and women who were the inhabitants of the recipient cardboard village at the time.

 It didn’t take William long to cotton on to what was needed, however.
 He began to fabricate lies about what he was feeling in order to coax his female quarry into bed.
 Most of the time, of course, his insincere emotional confessions were seen through, and they would often be followed by a sharp slap on the cheek, or a cynical verbal insult.

 In the final analysis, William’s low conversion rate with girls didn’t bother him too much.
-Really, he was much more interested in perfecting his stand-up comedy routines and feeding his rapidly growing obsession with extreme sports than actually having sex anyway.
+Really, he was much more interested in perfecting his stand-up comedy routines and feeding his rapidly growing obsession with extreme sports than having sex anyway.

 William managed to maintain just enough focus to successfully graduate from high school, but it was a close call.
-It was only in response to Mrs Chu’s nagging that he managed to do so.
-William longed to be off travelling the world and enjoying the cornucopia of delights that were on offer out there, but Mrs Chu had decreed that William would not be allowed to go traveling until he graduated high school.
+It was only in response to Mrs. Chu’s nagging that he managed to do so.
+William longed to be off travelling the world and enjoying the cornucopia of delights that were on offer out there, but Mrs. Chu had decreed that William would not be allowed to go traveling until he graduated high school.

-After successfully finishing high school, William took a short technical college course to qualify as a chef’s assistant.
-Everyone has to eat every day, right?
-William rationalized.
-There’s always going to be work available, and a little money to be made, helping out in a kitchen wherever I go.
+After successfully finishing high school in 2015, William took a short technical college course to qualify as a chef’s assistant.
+“There’s always going to be work available, and a little money to be made, helping out in a kitchen wherever I go; everyone has to eat every day, right?”
+William rationalized.”
 With this simple money-making skill under his belt, William was ready to set out on his globe-trotting adventures.

 William had discovered as a teenager that the thing he loved to do most in the world was snowboarding.
 Well, snowboarding and abseiling.
 Oh, and skydiving.
 And surfing.
-Actually, there were many activities that William loved to engage in, but over the years snowboarding had become his number one passion.
+There were many activities that William loved to engage in, but over the years snowboarding had become his number one passion.
 As his eighteenth birthday approached, William’s life goal had narrowed down to one thing: finding the most perfect, pristine, untouched snowy mountain slope that he could snowboard down.
 If he achieved that goal, William had decided, he would feel fully alive and free, and that was what he felt he needed more than anything else in life.
 He wanted to be his own person, in charge of his own destiny, making his own decisions, with nothing and no one tying him down.
 William especially didn’t want to have society telling him what to do.
-The prospect of taking on a nine-to-five job, and having a wife, children, and a mortgage as shackles to limit his freedom was his worst possible nightmare.
+The prospect of taking on a nine-to-five job and having a wife, children, and a mortgage as shackles to limit his freedom was his worst possible nightmare.

-he was an expert.
-Joining the snowboarding circuit was simple for William, and the trail was easy to follow.
+William had taken to snowboarding like a duck to water, and after only a few years he was an expert.
+Joining the snowboarding circuit was simple, and the trail was easy to follow.
 Wherever he went there were like-minded, free-spirited travelers who would give him advice that would help him on his quest.

 William became disillusioned about being a member of the human race that was causing this global catastrophe, and he vowed to change his ways.
-William also had to admit, finally, that the sometimes frankly psychotic rantings of his mother on the issue of climate change and global warming were actually entirely accurate.
+William also had to admit, finally, that the sometimes frankly psychotic rantings of his mother on the issue of climate change and global warming were entirely accurate.
 As he started to piece this disturbing puzzle of global destruction together, he made a resolution to help save the earth and its snowfields; he decided he was going to use his life to make a difference.

 William zigged and zagged.
 He swooped and swayed.
 He slowly curved in long graceful arcs, and he sped straight ahead like an arrow.
-He jumped over rocky ledges, and sped through icy tunnels.
+He jumped over rocky ledges and sped through icy tunnels.
 He was on fire, with one hundred percent of his attention focused on this impossibly perfect moment.
 From top to bottom he raced for over an hour on untraveled virginal slopes.
 He felt more alive than he thought was humanly possible.

 What the hell do I do now?

 William eventually started to communicate his deep fear for the future of life on Earth with Adam, who listened intently and earnestly.
 Adam quickly picked up on the seriousness of William’s commitment to helping save the planet.
 William had come up with a plan that he was convinced was the best way of reducing greenhouse gas emissions on a large enough scale to make a difference to the rapidly accelerating problem of global warming.
-His plan involved pinpointing the individuals and companies who were most to blame for the production and emission of the damaging greenhouse gases, find out something about them that would discredit them publicly, and then use that knowledge to shut them down; high-level ecological blackmail.
+His plan involved pinpointing the individuals and companies who were most to blame for the production and emission of the damaging greenhouse gases, find out something about them that would discredit them publicly, and then use that knowledge to shut them down.
+High-level ecological blackmail.

-And so, Save Mother Earth from Greedy Malevolent Autocrats (SMEGMA) was born, with William Chu as its founder and leader, and Adam McCall as his 2-I-C. Bernard and I were nominally SMEGMA members, and Mrs Chu was named an external advisor (she couldn’t possibly hold a position with a group that had such a ridiculous name).
+And so, Save Mother Earth from Greedy Malevolent Autocrats (SMEGMA) was born, with William Chu as its founder and leader, and Adam McCall as his 2-I-C. Bernard and I were nominally SMEGMA members, and Mrs. Chu was named an external advisor (she couldn’t possibly hold a formal position with a group that had such a ridiculous name).

 William and Adam set about finding their first target.
-They agreed with Mrs Chu’s suggestion that it was logical that their first campaign should be small and manageable—just this once—so they looked to their own backyard.
+They agreed with Mrs. Chu’s suggestion that it was logical that their first campaign should be small and manageable, just this once, so they looked to their own backyard.